 With police and DNR officials stymied, up steps this Army veteran with his trusty .22 and the eagle was saved!

-Jason Galvin stepped up to the plate using his .22 long rifle to shoot through the rope that was holding a bald eagle captive 70 feet up a tree.
+Jason Galvin stepped up to the plate using his rifle chambered in .22 LR to shoot through the rope that was holding a bald eagle 70 feet up a tree.
 It wasn't easy.

-After over 150 shots, branches and rope began to give way and down came America's pride into the waiting arms of wildlife officials who carried it away to a rehab center.
+After more than 150 shots, the branches and rope began to give way, and down came America's pride into the waiting arms of wildlife officials.
+They then carried it away to a rehab center.

 Here's the whole story: